 5. For Better Reproductive Health

 Genital health is often overlooked or ignored by most of us.
-But, if you’ve ever come down with an infection or complication “down there,” you’d know that it’s just as important as any other part of the body.
+But, if you’ve ever come down with an infection or complication “down there,” you’d know that it’s just as important as any

 Research indicates that wearing underwear to sleep might lead to vaginitis, a condition that’s characterized by the swelling or infection of the vulva and vagina.
 In order to prevent this, it is recommended that women avoid wearing underwear to bed.
 This airs out the vaginal area and prevents any possible breeding of bacteria or yeast.8